Ines38/Ines38/README.md

-- 👋 Hi, I’m @Ines38
+- 👋 Hi, I’m Ines
-- 👀 I’m interested in Web Development, Cloud Computing and Machine Learning
+- 👀 I’m interested in Web Development, DevOps and  Cloud Computing.
-- 🌱 I’m currently learning the basics
+- 🌱 I’m currently learning the basics.
+- 📫 I'm currently an ICT student at Higher school of communication of Tunis.
-- 📫 How to reach me https://www.linkedin.com/in/ines-bougheriw/
+- How to reach me https://www.linkedin.com/in/ines-bougheriw/

 <!---
 Ines38/Ines38 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.